FranHainesZone/movie-mania/README.md

 To work on the Rating filter, I did the following:
 - Create an initial rating state in Rating component and set it to 3.
 - Set the range input value as the rating state.
-- Push the state up to the App parent component
+- Push the state up to the App parent component.
-- Pass rating state as prop to MovieList component
+- Pass rating state as prop to MovieList component.
-- When the rating state is less than the vote_average
+- When the rating state is less than the vote_average, display the correct MovieDisplay components as results.

 ## Genre Filter

 Unfortunately, I couldn't get the Genre filters to work.
 My thinking for it was the following:
 - Create a genreFilter state and set it to an empty array.
-- Map over the movies state and spread in a new property for visibility and set to true.
+- Map over the movies state and spread in a boolean property and set to true to display all results.
 - When a genre checkbox is selected, run a function to set the genreFilter state to the selected genre IDs.
-- If the movie state genreIDs match the genreFilter state, set a visibility flag property to true, which would mean they would show.
+- If the movie state genreIDs match the genreFilter state, display the results.

 I will keep working on this as and when I can as I really want to work out how to do it.